The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Your weekly report takes more than 15 minutes to review.
 If your team spends more time discussing the report than discussing what to do about the numbers, you have too many metrics.

 Nobody can name the top 3 metrics from memory.
 Ask five people on your GTM team what the three most important metrics are.
-If you get five different answers, your framework is not working.
+If you get five different answers, your framework isn’t working.
+We run this test quarterly with our own team.
+The first time we did it, we got six different answers from five people.
+After implementing the metric tree, we got the same three answers from everyone.

-You are measuring things you cannot influence.
+You’re measuring things you can’t influence.
 Every metric should have a clear action associated with it.
 If a metric moves and nobody knows what to do differently, remove it from your active dashboard.
-It can live in an analysis tool for periodic deep investigation, but it does not belong in your operating metrics.
+It can live in an analysis tool for periodic deep investigation, but it doesn’t belong in your operating metrics.

 The fix is subtraction, not addition.
 When something goes wrong, the instinct is to add more metrics.
 Resist it.
 Instead, ask: “Which existing metric, if we paid closer attention to it, would have told us about this problem earlier?”